 Office: AL 600 | Phone: (619) 594-5431 | Email: [email protected]

-Ronnee Schreiber joined the SDSU Political Science Department in 2002 and currently serves as the Senior Associate Dean in the College of Arts and Letters.
-She earned a PhD in Political Science from Rutgers University, an MA in Women’s Studies from George Washington University and a BA from the University of Pennsylvania.
+Ronnee Schreiber joined the SDSU Political Science Department in 2002 and currently serves as the Interim Dean in the College of Arts and Letters.
+She earned a Ph.D. in Political Science from Rutgers University, an M.A. in Women’s Studies from George Washington University and a B.A. from the University of Pennsylvania.
 Schreiber’s research interests are in the area of women and politics, particularly women in American political institutions and women and public policy.
 She teaches courses in women and politics and American institutions.
+From August 2019-January 2023 she served as Associate and Senior Associate Dean of the college.
 Before joining the Dean’s office, Dr. Schreiber served as Department Chair from 2015-2019.

 Selected Media Appearances

 MN Public Radio

 Commentary: Don't underestimate Palin's appeal to women